English Literature and Composition – APSI Online

 AP 524.200 Frazier O’Leary

-Frazier O’Leary is an adjunct professor of English at the University of the District of Columbia.
+Dr. Frazier O’Leary is an adjunct professor of English at the University of the District of Columbia.
 He retired in 2017 after 47 years in DCPS.
 He taught AP English Language and Literature at Cardozo High School in Washington, DC.
 He is a consultant for the College Board in English Language and Literature and is a Table Leader for AP Literature.
 He is a member of the Board of the Toni Morrison Society and former President of the PEN/Faulkner Foundation.
-He is currently the Ward 4 member of the District of Columbia State Board of Education.
+He was re-elected in November 2020 to the District of Columbia State Board of Education as the Ward 4 representative.